Leadership Through Service

 - Hands to Help

 - Lazarus House

 - Notre Dame Education Center

 - Lawrence Catholic Academy

 - St. Monica’s School

 Upperclass Austin Scholars may also fulfill their service through a wide array of internship opportunities.

-There are several retreat experiences offered as well, including several yearly overnight retreats in Nahant, MA, just a few blocks from the beach.
+There are several retreat experiences offered as well, including yearly overnight retreats in Nahant, Massachusetts, just a few blocks from the beach.

 Alumni Spotlight: Tony Munzing

-Listen in as Michael Senoff ’22 interviews former President, Tony Munzing ’20, on his work after graduation at Notre Dame!
+Listen to Michael Senoff ’22 interviewing former Austin Scholars president, Tony Munzing ’20, on his work after graduation at Notre Dame.